benyoung32/LastSpikeClient/notes.md

-TODO:
+# Todo list

-add ding sound when a player starts their turn add train chuga chuga sound when a route is finished add a game over animation or other effect to make it more clear the outcome of the game
+TODO: add train chuga chuga sound when a route is finished
+TODO: shorten the dice roll animation
+TODO: add the dice roll animation to the LandClaims action. this will likely require reworking the turn phase states